SDG supported: 16. Peace, justice and strong institutions

 Impact

-• President Nayib Bukele’s administration staunchly denied the claims and initiated an aggressive campaign against El Faro to discredit their reporting.
+- President Nayib Bukele’s administration staunchly denied the claims and initiated an aggressive campaign against El Faro to discredit their reporting.
 They targeted the news outlet with financial audits and passed laws criminalizing reporting on gangs.
 El Faro has had at least six ongoing investigations against them, four of them related to tax and money laundering and two criminal investigations.
 Furthermore, Canada’s Citizen Lab found that 22 members of El Faro had their phones hacked with Pegasus spyware while investigating potential government-criminal organization links.
-The hostile environment forced El Faro to relocate to Costa Rica to ensure the safety of its staff and operations, highlighting the deteriorating press freedom situation in El Salvador.
+The hostilities have not ceased to come El Faro’s way.
+After the publication of Charlie’s Confessions in May 2025, Carlos Dada, the founder and director of El Faro, cautioned of the possibility of harassment when he tweeted about a tip-off from credible sources that the government was planning the arrest of El Faro journalists.
+No arrests had been made so far at the time of writing this piece.

-• El Faro’s unwavering dedication and courageous efforts to promote press freedom in the face of great personal risk garnered them numerous awards.
-Carlos Dada, founder and director of El Faro, received the ICFJ Knight Trailblazer Award and the IPI World Hero of Press Freedom Award, while Oscar Martinez, Editor-in-Chief, won DW’s Freedom of Speech Award.
+- El Faro’s unwavering dedication and courageous efforts to promote press freedom in the face of great personal risk garnered them numerous awards.
+Carlos Dada, founder and director of El Faro, received the ICFJ Knight Trailblazer Award and the IPI World Hero of Press Freedom Award, Oscar Martinez, Editor-in-Chief, won DW’s Freedom of Speech Award, while photojournalist Carlos Barrera became only the third person from the country to have won the 2025 World Press Photo award in the Long-Term Projects category in the North and Central American region for his project “Life and Death in a Country without Constitutional Rights.”

 Silence is not an option.
 Our word is our power, our contribution to our communities, and our fate.
 And we must use our word to break the monologues of power… We must use our words to defend the truth.